ritchiea/blog.andrewritchie.info/_posts/2016-09-07-recent-work.markdown

 title:  "Recent Work Elsewhere"
 date:   2016-09-07 18:51:00
 categories: humor funny podcasts vice articles politics storytelling
+excerpt: Quick update to note that I've been writing and performing elsewhere, check it out...
 ---

 Quick update to note that I've been writing and performing elsewhere, check it out: